 - Number of times a student is absent from class during the school year;

 - Number of visitors in a museum between 10 am and 11 am.

-As you can see, the Poisson distribution is a convenient way of characterizing events that are independent on each other, and their probability does not vary over time.
+As you can see, the Poisson distribution is a convenient way of characterizing events that are independent of each other, and their probability does not vary over time.
 You can think about such events as accidents that happen at random, but sooner or later they inevitably appear (like when the bus is 20 minutes late and then 2 appear at once).